-Significant Long Term Debt Activities (continued) provide qualified residential rental projects.
-Minnesota Housing's ability to issue tax-exempt debt is limited by its share of the state's allocation of private activity bond volume cap, which is established by Minnesota statutes.
-Minnesota Housing's ability to issue tax-exempt debt is also limited by a provision in the IRC (commonly known as the 10 year rule) that requires mortgage repayments and prepayments received more than ten years after the date of issuance of the bonds that financed those mortgage loans to be used to redeem bonds.
+Most of the bonds issued by Minnesota Housing bear interest that is not includable in gross income for federal and State of Minnesota income taxation, in accordance with requirements of the federal Internal Revenue Code (IRC) and Treasury regulations governing either qualified mortgage bonds, bonds issued to provide qualified residential rental projects or bonds issued to finance certain types of loans to nonprofit entities for single family and multifamily housing.
+Minnesota Housing's ability to issue certain types of tax-exempt debt is limited by its share of the state's allocation of private activity bond volume cap, which is established by Minnesota statutes.
+Minnesota Housing's ability to issue tax-exempt debt is also limited by a provision in the IRC (commonly known as the 10-year rule) that requires single family mortgage loan repayments and prepayments received more than ten years after the date of issuance of the bonds that financed those mortgage loans to be used to redeem bonds.

-While most of the Agency's bonds are tax-exempt, taxable bonds have been issued to supplement limited tax-exempt private activity bond volume cap in order to meet demand for financing mortgage loans.
+While most of the Agency's bonds are tax-exempt, taxable bonds have been issued to supplement limited tax-exempt private activity bond volume cap in order to meet demand for financing single family mortgage loans.
 Taxable bonds may also be issued to refund existing debt or to finance lending programs where federal tax-exempt bond restrictions are inconsistent with program goals.
-Variable-rate bonds and interest-rate swaps were incorporated into Minnesota Housing's financings from fiscal year 2003 through fiscal year 2010, and again in fiscal years 2016 through fiscal year 2019 and in fiscal years 2018 and 2019 SIFMA Floating Rate Term

-Bonds were also incorporated enabling the Agency to provide below-market mortgage financing at synthetically fixed interest rates.
+Variable-rate demand bonds and interest-rate swaps were incorporated into Minnesota Housing's financings from fiscal year 2003 through fiscal year 2010, and again in fiscal years 2016 through fiscal year 2020 and in fiscal years 2018 and 2019 SIFMA Floating Rate Term bonds with interest-rate swaps were also incorporated enabling the Agency to provide below-market mortgage financing at synthetically fixed interest rates.
 Interest-rate swaps help to hedge the mismatch between fixed-rate loans and variable-rate bonds.
-The Agency issued new series of variable rate demand bonds in fiscal year 2020 in a principal amount totaling \$44.0 million with an interest rate swap with the equivalent notional amount
+After a special legislative session, the Governor signed into law a \$125.6 million two-year program budget for the Agency including \$10 million/year in fiscal year 2022 and 2023 in one-time funding across several agency programs.
+The Agency's programs range from homelessness prevention assistance and rental assistance to deferred resources for multifamily development to down payment and closing cost assistance for first-time homebuyers.
+The bill included a new, one-time Local Housing Trust Fund matching program for \$1 million.
+The legislation also included an ending to the Governor's eviction moratorium including eviction protections for renters with a pending application for emergency pandemic rental assistance.